 You can make yourself the expert.
 Plan a content marketing strategy to position your website or blog with the knowledge the audience needs to make a decision, and you’ll be on your way to taking advantage of this method.
 When people search for advice, your website or channel is likely to come up more often.
 It’s win-win.

-According to Psychology studies people aren’t that much different when interacting online.
+According to studies conducted by Psychologists, people aren’t that much different when interacting online.

 6. Make a Community

-People like to be in a community.
-Be it a sports community, technician’s community, or any other.
-Make them feel they belong there.
+People like to be in a community, whether in sports community, in a technician’s community, or whatever.
+Make them feel they belong to your community.
 A sense of connectedness in your audience is good for your Market.
 Make them feel they matter, and you will not need much effort to promote yourself.

 7. Impact of Color on Social Media Marketing

 Marketers are more familiar with Color that is a part of psychology.